ccoff/ccoff.github.io/content/2023-03-07_binary-patching.md

 It was a 32-bit executable.
 I was happy about that, because at the assembly code level I've worked almost entirely in the 16- and 32-bit space --  64-bit not so much.
 (Back in the late 90's/early 00's, to put food on the table I worked on 16-bit DOS and 32-bit Linux embedded telecom products.)

 To do static analysis you need a good disassembler, and in my case, one that also ran on Linux and handled [ELF executables](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format).
 In the last few years a new player has arrived on the software reverse engineering scene courtesy of the NSA (yes, *that* NSA): [Ghidra](https://ghidra-sre.org).
 I had never used Ghidra before, but it looked promising with lots of useful features.
-And unlike other comparable programs that cost hundreds of dollars, it was free.
+And unlike other comparable programs costing hundreds of dollars, it was free.

 I loaded up wxtoimg in Ghidra, which took a few minutes to disassemble and analyze its code.
 The Code Browser gave me a list of disassembled functions, a memory map showing the program sections (**.text**, etc), and other useful goodies.